 Although publication is not the only criterion, generally, it is expected that a Ph.D. candidate at the dissertation defense stage has at least one significant article published or accepted for publication in peer-reviewed sources, such as well-recognized international journals and highly-selective international conference proceedings.
 The department criterion defines a significant publication as having ALL three of these characteristics: 1) Multiple formal written reviews, 2) Publication in a venue with < 40% acceptance rate, and 3) Indexed in major library databases.
 If a candidate's publications do not meet these criteria, the candidate's advisor can request the committee to also consider other justifiable criteria including grants, patents, major software packages in widespread use, etc. All those achievements should be largely based on the study and research during the degree work.

 After the dissertation has been completed, a final exam on the dissertation and related topics is conducted.
 This exam, which is conducted by the Advisory Committee, is oral and is open to anyone who wants to observe.
 More than one negative vote by members of the Advisory Committee disqualifies the candidate in the final exam.
 In case of failure, the final examination may be retaken after a period of time determined by the Advisory Committee.

 Individuals who are admitted as doctoral students normally are expected to complete all degree requirements within six years from the date of the start of course work in the doctoral program.
-For students who fail to complete the degree in the six-year period, the Department must file an annual statement with the Graduate Dean giving the reasons why the Program Director believes that the student is making adequate progress and should be allowed to continue in the program.
-This request must be signed by three members of the graduate faculty who serve on the student's Advisory Committee.
+For students who fail to complete the degree in the six-year period, the PhD - Computer Science Program Director must request an extension from the Graduate Dean giving the reasons why the Program Director believes that the student is making adequate progress and should be allowed to continue in the program.
 If the Graduate Dean approves this statement, the students may continue his/her studies for one additional year.